Serverless vs Microservices — Which Architecture to Choose in 2023?

 Serverless Functions vs Microservices

-Both architectures have a certain degree of granularity — the functionality is isolated and needs to be managed separately.
+Both microservices vs serverless architecture has a certain degree of granularity — the functionality is isolated and needs to be managed separately.
 It’s convenient when it comes to fixing bugs, testing, and releasing updates, but in a day-to-day development process, having to switch between multiple components all the time can be a struggle.
 You need to take into account the limitation of serverless functions vs microservices before making a choice.